Frequently Asked Questions

 How can I receive help with tuition?

 We do not want tuition to be a burden on your family.
 We believe every child should be able to participate in an outdoor education program.
-In certain situations, we can offer reduced tuition rates based on income level.
+Families have the opportunity to participate in Home School Partnerships- Niles, Jenison and Hamilton, so tuition costs can be covered.
+There are also opportunities for parents to volunteer for a reduced tuition rate.
 Please contact us for more information.

 Are snacks/lunch provided?